- How do I Check the Status of My Claim to Make Sure it Stays on Track?

 How Can I Get Help Understanding the Status of My Appeal?

-If the SSA denied your initial disability claim, the disability attorneys at Berger and Green will review your case for free to see if we can help you with an appeal.
+If the SSA denied your initial disability claim, our disability attorneys can review your case for free to see if we can help you with an appeal.
 We can also check on your status if you already applied and have not heard back from the SSA.
+Berger and Green has 40 years of experience handling complex cases, and we want to put our experience to work for you.